faerber-lab/faerber-lab.github.io/_projects/klartext.md

 ---
 layout: page
 title: Klartext
-description: AI-based Translation of Websites Into Plain Language
+description: AI-based Translation of Websites Into Plain / Easy Language
 img: assets/img/9.jpg
 importance: 1
 category: work
 related_publications: true
 ---

-**UPDATES:**
+Klartext builds an AI-assisted workflow to translate web content into *plain / easy language* (Leichte/Einfache Sprache).
+The focus is on making the websites of ScaDS.AI and TU Dresden more accessible, without turning the process into a manual, page-by-page rewrite.

+## Updates

-Our demo paper related to Klartext project has been accepted at ECIR 2025!
-Check out the details in our paper, <a href='https://link.springer.com/chapter/10.1007/978-3-031-88717-8_32'>SimplifyMyText: An LLM-Based System for Inclusive Plain Language Text Simplification </a> {% cite färber2025simplifymytext %}.
+Our demo paper related to Klartext has been published and presented at ECIR 2025:
+[SimplifyMyText: An LLM-Based System for Inclusive Plain Language Text Simplification](https://link.springer.com/chapter/10.1007/978-3-031-88717-8_32) {% cite färber2025simplifymytext %}

+## What we do

+Klartext combines modern language models with a practical publishing workflow:

+- We extract and normalize website content into a clean text representation that can be translated reliably at scale.
+- We generate plain/easy-language versions with LLMs and keep a human-in-the-loop step for confirmation and quality checks before publication.
+- We build an intuitive, lightweight tool (open source) that supports continuous improvements through user feedback and iterative refinement.

+The project is designed as a pilot with a clear path towards broader adoption across further TU Dresden web content.

+## Why it matters

+A significant number of people struggle with complex written language, including individuals with reading difficulties, cognitive impairments, or limited proficiency in German.
+At the same time, public and scientific institutions increasingly communicate through websites — and these sites are often not accessible to everyone.

+Plain/easy-language versions reduce barriers and enable broader participation in scientific and cultural discourse.
+However, producing and maintaining such content manually is expensive and does not scale well.
+Klartext therefore targets the practical gap: high-quality plain-language content, created efficiently and maintained sustainably with an AI-assisted workflow.

+## Get involved

+- Students: thesis / HiWi opportunities — see [/student_thesis/](/student_thesis/) (or reach out to the team below).
+- Media: for expert interviews on inclusive AI, text simplification, and AI-assisted public communication, see [/media/](/media/).

 ---

-The aim of the project “Klartext” is to use the latest large language models (e.g., GPT-4), to translate extensive content from the websites of ScaDS.AI Dresden/Leipzig and the TUD Dresden University of Technology into plain or simple language and to offer this alongside German and English.
-This not only serves to reduce language barriers, but also creates significant added value by promoting the inclusion and participation of all citizens in scientific and cultural discourse.

-A key component of the project is to significantly increase the efficiency of translation through the use of artificial intelligence and at the same time ensure consistently high quality results.
-This is to be achieved through extensive automation and standardization of text generation, whereby the texts are only confirmed or checked by one person before publication.
-In addition, the “translation” software should be intuitive and open source so that it can be used worldwide.
-An integrated feedback system should also offer users the opportunity to provide feedback on the translations in order to adapt the AI system and ensure a continuous improvement in translation quality.

-**Problem:**
-It is estimated that between 10 and 17 million people in Germany live with reading difficulties of various kinds.
-This group includes several million functional illiterates as well as people with reading and writing disorders and mental disabilities.
-In recent years, the number of non-native speakers has also increased significantly.
-All of these people could benefit enormously from texts written in “plain language”.
-However, despite the obvious need, there are still only a few small websites that provide content in plain language throughout.
-Even websites of state institutions lack such a service, as this involves additional effort and a lack of suitable tools for easy provision.

-**Lead:**
-Prof. Dr.-Ing.
-Michael Färber
+Lead: Michael Färber

-**Team Members:**
-Gina Valentin;
-Daniel Spiering
+Team: Gina Valentin; Daniel Spiering

-**Partner:**
-Prof. Dr. Alexander Lasch (TUD Dresden University of Technology);
+Partners: Prof. Dr. Alexander Lasch; Claudia Neumann
-Claudia Neumann (TUD Dresden University of Technology)
+Start: 09/2025 · Duration: 4 months